dita-deb/Driver_Dristracted_From_Rear_Camera/README.md

 # Driver_Dristracted_From_Rear_Camera
-Contains a dataset and model of a driver from the backseat view looking at the driver's actions from a small window.
+It contains a dataset and model of a driver from the backseat view, which shows the driver's actions in a small window.